 All my friends and family know that I love them dearly, but if they're sick, I don't want to see them and they all respect that.
 It's not always possible to avoid illness — especially if you have a spouse and children — but try to not get too close to those who are sick and practice frequent handwashing.
 When you feel better, you may also want to talk to your doctor about making sure your vaccinations are up to date.

-There are vaccines that are especially recommended for people with RA, including the flu and pneumonia shots.
-Being current on these can help protect you when viruses are going around.
+There are vaccines that are especially recommended for people with a immune system disease like RA, including the flu and pneumonia shots.
+Being current on these can help protect you when viruses and bacteria are going around.
 As well, eating a well-balanced diet with lots of fruits and vegetables will help make you as healthy as possible.

 If you do feel yourself coming down with something in the future, don’t take immune-system boosters, such as echinacea or golden seal.
 They can cause a flare of RA and other autoimmune diseases.
 This is because making the immune system more active will make your condition more active.